dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ```
     Which returns output similar to the following, showing the Id of the workspace that was created:

+    > **Note**: When a PowerBI Embedded Collection has just been created, you may get intermittent errors when attempting to connect to it.
+If you get an error, first verify that you are using the proper values as arguments, and then continue to repeat the statement until it succeeds.

     ```text
     [ powerbi ] Workspace created: 9c3b7e34-4a86-4c9b-9534-f9f3953e7f92
     ```